-I’d heard talk (the way children hear talk: by tip-toeing around and hiding behind doors) that Ronnie’s girlfriend Cathy, to whom he might have been engaged, had recently broken up with him.
+I’d heard talk (the way children hear talk: by tip-toeing around and hiding behind doors) that Ronnie’s girlfriend, to whom he might have been engaged, had recently broken up with him.
 This was alluded to again, perhaps in a whisper, and a little sadly, after he arrived in his less than sober condition.
-Looking back, I’m sure everyone present was hoping that nobody would forget and casually mention Ronnie’s former girlfriend.
+Looking back, I’m sure everyone present was hoping that nobody would forget and casually mention Cathy.

 After we unwrapped our presents talk commenced among the guests.
 I sat over by the Christmas tree playing disc jockey and watching Ronnie’s interaction with our grandmother, who we called Danie.
 It was a classic exchange of the “kind, tolerant grandmother vs. the disconsolate, stinking drunk” variety.